celestiaorg/docs/developers/blobstreamx-contracts.md

 ---
-sidebar_label: Integrate with Blobstream X contracts
+sidebar_label: Integrate with Blobstream contracts
 description: Learn how to integrate your L2's onchain logic with Blobstream
 ---